 Visit Chateau de Langeais

-The current Langeais Chateau was built under the Kingdom of Louis XI, who commissioned Jean Brullé, his finance minister, with the building of the castle.
+The current Chateau de Langeais was built under the Kingdom of Louis XI, who commissioned Jean Brullé, his finance minister, with the building of the castle.

-The view of the castle from the outside gives the impression of great grandeur, which is partly softened (especially if you look at the structure from the park) where Renaissance motives and various decorations appear.
+The view of the castle from the outside gives the impression of great grandeur, which is partly softened (especially if you look at the structure from the park) with Renaissance motives and various decorations.
 The façade facing the Loire has a straight walkway, interrupted only by the towers around it.
 The entry consists of a drawbridge between two circular towers.

 Langeais has a Gallo-Roman origin, and the Romans made it a ‘castrum’ (fortified place), with the names of ‘Alegavensis Vicus’, ‘Langestum Vicus Albigensis’ ‘Langesium’ and also ‘Alingavia’.